signalfx/splunk-otel-go/MIGRATING.md

 ### Replace [`tracing`] Setup with [`distro`] Setup

 The [SignalFx Tracing Library for Go] uses the [`tracing`] package to configure and start tracing functionality.
-This is replaced with the [`distro`] package from the [Splunk Distribution of OpenTelemetry Go] in the following way.
+This is replaced by the [`distro`] package from the [Splunk Distribution of OpenTelemetry Go] in the following way.

 Replace the [`tracing.Start`] function with [`distro.Run`].
 The following